Projects & Publications

 Our projects produced research and developed strategies and tools to meet the needs of the child care workforce and achieve related goals.
 Click on the titles of our projects for more information.

 Human rights legislation is put in place to protect people from discrimination.
-It seeks to guarantee people equal treatment regardless of a particular identity or historical oppression in relation to employment, offers of employment and in other instances not related to employment.
+It seeks to guarantee people equal treatment regardless of certain identified characteristics (called “prohibited grounds of discrimination”) that have attracted historical stereotyping or bias in relation to employment.

 Pages